 Data Description-A standard approach to describing an agency's data resources.
-This is achieved through the application of the geospatial metadata standard, the Content Standard for Digital Geospatial Metadata (CSDGM, 1998) to describe data sets and collections.
+This is achieved through the application of the geospatial metadata standard, the Content Standard for Digital Geospatial Metadata, to describe data sets and collections.
 The definition of standardized geospatial data elements and constructs is also required for interoperability.

-2.4.3 Geospatial support for the DRM
+5.1.2 Geospatial support for the DRM

 The practices of the NSDI directly support the three standardization goals of the FEA DRM.
-The geospatial community has been careful in its data management approach to reuse practices from the library and bibliographic community, thereby ensuring interoperability with that wealth of information.
+Historically, the Federal geospatial community has designed its data management approach to share practices from the library and bibliographic community, with the intent of ensuring interoperability with that community.

-2.4.3.1 Data Context
+5.1.2.1 Data Context